iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ## Problems with deterministic methods

 Outside of NMT, beam search doesn't necessarily outperform greedy decoding.
-Classic beam search generally helps in situations where the **locally optimal greedy choices are not globally optimal, with translation being a natural example of this phenomenon.
+Classic beam search generally helps in situations where the locally optimal greedy choices are not globally optimal, with translation being a natural example of this phenomenon.
 However, other major issues with greedy decoding also manifest in beam search.
 We'll discuss these issues next.

 ### The repetitiveness problem

 By selecting the most likely token at each time-step, greedy decoding favors the most common words and phrases, including boilerplate language ("the," "a," etc).
 This is sometimes referred to as a type of **label bias** problem since the model is biased towards things it has seen often in training.

-More formally, looking at Equations 1 and 2, we see that naively argmax-ing the posterior can give us generations dominated by tokens with very high priors.
-This issue is present in beam search as well, where the global maximum approximated by the search algorithm tends to be a simple generic phrase.
-In both cases, the high likelihood of these words and phrases causes them to be repeated again and again in the generation.
+More formally, looking at Equations 1 and 2, we see that naively argmax-ing the posterior can give us generations dominated by tokens with very high priors <d-cite key="Welleck2019NeuralTG"></d-cite>.
+This issue is present in beam search as well, where the global maximum approximated by the search algorithm tends to be a simple generic phrase—see Generation 2 in the example at the beginning of this blog post.
+In both cases, the high likelihood of these words and phrases causes them to be repeated again and again <d-cite key="Dinan2019TheSC"></d-cite><d-cite key="holtzman2020curious"></d-cite>.

 ### The degeneracy problem

-As a corollary to the repetitiveness problem, deterministic methods struggle to maintain longer-term coherency and tend to get stuck in infinite loops.
+As a corollary to the repetitiveness problem, deterministic methods tend to get stuck in infinite loops.
 As discussed above, the maximization procedure selects the most likely sentence…and then selects it again.
-The more times it repeats the sentence, the more conditioned it is to keep repeating it.
+The more times it repeats the sentence, the more conditioned it is to keep repeating it <d-cite key="holtzman2020curious"></d-cite>.
 There is no mechanism to force it out of this local optimum, so it stays there forever.

 ## Problems with beam search in particular